Combining CMB datasets with consistent foreground modelling: Discussions on the foregrounds

-\subsection{Point Sources}
+\subsection{Point sources}

-The amplitudes of radio sources are fitted independently for each dataset to account for the different flux cuts of each survey, while a common spectral index is assumed for the SED.
+We independently fitted the amplitudes of radio sources for each dataset to account for the different flux cuts of each survey, while we assumed a common spectral index for the SED.
 We recover

 consistent with expectations from the source studies \citep{tucci:2011,Lagache:2020}.